HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 ## Malpractices on the web

 Cryptocurrencies are more popular than they have ever been.
 Cryptomining has been a large business for a number of years and adversaries have been known to install cryptominers as a form of malware on victim websites.
-Over the past years, the use of cryptominers on the web has been steadily declining, just like it has been over the past year.
+Over the past years, the use of cryptominers on the web has been steadily declining.

 {{ figure_markup(
   image="cryptominers-trend.png",